 - Jeannette from Funny Business is a subversion.
 She is practically omnipotent, but the second half of the story is dedicated to explaining her existence through certain philosophical thought experiments.

-- Dr. Henry Killinger from The Venture Brothers.
+- Dr. Henry Killinger from The Venture Bros..
 Even though other characters on the show have magical powers, Killinger is clearly a cut above everyone else, especially because nothing about him is ever explained.
 He inexplicably knows everyone's backstory and most secret desires, he can magically cure herpes and pull anything he needs out of his Magic Murder Bag, and despite his name and costume, he seems to be single-mindedly promoting happiness and helping people realize their potential.
 He can fly on an umbrella like Mary Poppins, and at one point his face appears in the stars and quotes Shakespeare.
 It's also heavily implied he's just Henry Kissinger, and always has been.
+He is eventually revealed to be the same kind of being as the Guild's Investors.
+Which doesn't really explain anything either since the Investors are also Inexplicably Awesome.

 - Penny makes even less sense.
 Where did that computer book come from?
 When did Penny learn how to hack everything in the world?
 How does she always have the time to follow Gadget around?
 Though the last question could be answered by Penny's freakish intelligence getting her out of school early.